Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 If you require an invoice, please complete the Application for an NWU customer code form.
 (Save the form to your computer before you complete it.
 It will ensure that the drop-down menu functions appropriately.
 Complete only the relevant fields on the form).

-Note: For us to issue you with an invoice, your institution/company needs to have a customer code at North-West University.
+Note: For us to issue you an invoice, your institution/company needs to have a customer code from North-West University.
 If you do not have a customer code, please complete the Application for an NWU customer code form before you continue with the registration form.
 The registration form will request this code if you require an invoice.

 Please email the completed Application for an NWU customer code form and a copy of your ID/Passport to Helet.Swanepoel@nwu.ac.za.